24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 a building decorated with talavera tiles in Puebla Mexico

-Calle 6 Norte (Map) has some interesting architecture as well as a lot of shops selling Talavera pottery.
+Calle 6 Norte has interesting architecture and a lot of cool shops selling Talavera pottery.

 Calle 4 Sur